-Grades 11, 12 1/2 year This course focuses on English as the spoken word.
+Grades 10, 11, 12 1/2 year 1/2 credit This course focuses on English as the spoken word.
 Speaking and listening skills will be sharpened through interpretive readings, expository and persuasive speaking, and impromptu drama.
 Interpersonal communication skills are stressed.